Frequently asked questions

 Candidates who have recent tattoos or body piercings can still apply anytime, however, you must wait one year before you can actually start a cycle, so it is recommended that you avoid any new tattoos or piercings, if you want to be chosen as an egg donor, sooner than later.

-Candidates understand there is compensation for their time and efforts as a donor.
-However, it is not their primary motivation.
+Candidates understand there is compensation for their time and efforts as a donor, however, it is not their primary motivation.
 Candidates find satisfaction in helping others in this unique way.

 Candidates must be height/weight proportionate, and not severely overweight.
 BMI should not exceed 25.

 No, we work with egg donors all over the country and even in Canada and the U.K. if they are qualified and committed.
 Our clients work with clinics throughout the United States.
+We welcome and prefer a variety of donor applicants in all states.

 What will be expected of me during the process?

-Because egg donation is such a highly emotional and costly endeavor for infertile couples and individuals, all Egg Donors are expected to be committed, and to conduct
+Because egg donation is such a highly emotional and costly endeavor for infertile couples and individuals, all Egg Donors are expected to be committed, and conduct

 themselves in a responsible, reliable and mature manner from the moment they apply with the program.